Topological Signal Processing over Generalized Cell Complexes: Conclusion

 \section{Conclusion}

-In this paper we have proposed an algebraic framework to analyze signals represented over cell complexes.
-We showed how to infer a cell complex from flow signals and we investigated alternative strategies to filter their harmonic, solenoidal, and irrotational components.
-We derived the theoretical conditions guaranteeing a performance gain associated with the independent design of solenoidal and irrotational filters, as opposed to a common filter design.
-We tested our algorithms over both synthetic and real data, showing how the cell-based approach outperforms the simplicial-based approach.
-Further investigations should evaluate the impact of the topology on the inference and filtering capabilities.
+In this paper, we proposed an algebraic framework for analyzing signals represented over cell complexes by showing the significant advantages of using cell spaces compared to simplicial complexes.
+We introduced planar CC whose cells can contain holes, as a suitable framework to handle images or (approximately) piecewise signals.
+We provided efficient methods to infer a cell complex from flow signals and investigated alternative strategies to filter their harmonic, solenoidal, and irrotational components.
+We derived the theoretical conditions guaranteeing a performance gain associated with the independent design of solenoidal and irrotational FIR filters, as opposed to a common FIR filter design.

+Further investigations should address the incorporation of the proposed filtering and inference capabilities within topological deep learning frameworks, such as graph neural networks, and a more in-depth analysis of the image coding capabilities of the new (hollow) cell complexes.

 \appendices{}